Skip advert

 Tesla Model Y insurance group

-The main drawback of Tesla ownership is arguably the high insurance premiums it incurs; even the base Model Y occupies the relatively high group 46, making it more expensive to cover than even the high-performance BMW i4 M50.
-Long Range and Performance Model Ys are even pricier to insure, sitting in groups 48 and 50 respectively.
+As with the rest of the Tesla line-up, the Model Y incurs some hefty insurance premiums.
+Even the base Rear-Wheel Drive variant occupies group 46 out of 50, making it far more expensive to cover than the range-topping Audi Q4 e-tron Black Edition (group 37).
+Long Range and Performance Model Ys are pricier still, sitting in groups 48 and 50 respectively.

 Warranty